VSarazua/TacticsGame/README.md

 # TacticsGame
-An attempt at creating a C# based tactics game framework
+An attempt at creating a C# based tactics game framework.

+Framework is still early stages of development and has been uploaded here mostly for display purposes.